 - General Principles

 - Guidelines by Tradition

 - Research Questions

-Please be sure that you have done some background reading before visiting religious centers.
+Before visiting religious centers, please be sure that you have done some background reading.
 To begin with, you should review the Pluralism Project’s On Common Ground: World Religions in America.
 This online resource provides important background information on each religious tradition and bibliographies that may assist you in fieldwork preparation.
 You will want also to search the Directory of Religious Centers and the cache of research reports to see if information exists in our files on the center you wish to visit.

 Other good sources of information include:

-The Pluralism Project’s Religious Diversity News resource can assist you identifying news stories by tradition or topic.
+The Pluralism Project’s Religious Diversity News resource can also assist you in identifying relevant news stories by tradition or topic.

 Orientation and Preparation